 If you’re considering pursuing a radiologic technologist education you’re making an excellent choice!
 They provide doctors with vital patient information (in the form of imaging scans) needed to make diagnoses that can save lives.
-Aside from being an essential part of the healthcare team, there are many good reasons to get a radiologic technologist education and start a career in radiology technology.
+Aside from being an essential part of the healthcare team, there are many good reasons to get an education and start a career in radiology technology.

 What to expect from your radiologic technologist education